ycpcs/cs481-fall2020-RT/assign/assign01.md

 # Submitting

-To submit, share your Google doc with the instructors.
+To submit, post you shared Google doc to the team drive under your team's folder.